Gameday Central: Florida State Seminoles vs. LSU Tigers

 With a 7:30pm kickoff time under the lights of the Superdome, both once proud programs who have been struggling as of late will be trying to prove they are heading in the right direction, and back towards relevancy in college football.

-According to DraftKings, Florida State is a 3-point underdog with an over/under of 49.5.
+According to DraftKings, Florida State is a 4-point underdog with an over/under of 49.5.

 Join us here in each quarter-by-quarter live game threads and show your support, while sharing in all the emotions, excitement, and frustrations, that being a true NOLE is all about.